nareshbhatia/codegen-eval/plop-generators/README.md

 ## Could not make append work

 Don't know how to specify the template for barreling file `index.tsx`.
-Their example puts it under `plop-files` - can't tell it this is a magic directory name.
+Their example puts it under `plop-files` - can't tell if this is a magic directory name.

 Example: